 Public intoxication is not illegal for those age 21 or older.
-Indeed, the state specifically protects the right of such individuals.
+Indeed, the state specifically protects the right of such people.

 Missouri allows residents age 21 or over to produce up to 100 gallons of any alcohol annually for personal use.
-The alcohol can be beer, wine, or spirits.
-The state doesn’t tax it.
+The alcohol can be beer, wine, or distilled spirits (liquor).
+And the state doesn’t tax it.

 It’s illegal to drive while intoxicated (DWI).
 For anyone age 21 or older, that’s driving with a BAC of 0.08% or higher.
 For adults and others under 21, the limit is under 0.02%.
-However, the state can convict a person of DWI even if the BAC is below those limits.
-It depends on the circumstances and the judge.
+Yet the state can convict a person of DWI even if the BAC is below those limits.
+It depends on the facts and the judge.